Blake Harrsch (she/her) is a poet corporeally in New Hampshire with a heart determined to capture stories beyond geographic and temporal bounds.

-Her poetry has been published in The Word’s Faire, Sad Girl Diaries, Platform Review, Pinky Magazine, Echo Review, and New Jersey Bards Poetry Review, among others.
-She also serves as co-editor of the Platform Review.
+Her poems can be found in The Word’s Faire, Sad Girl Diaries, Humanities Review, Pinky Magazine, and Echo Review, among others.

 “I imagine my blood trail sputtering with the freedom of a dancer’s skirt,